 Selling Renewable Natural Gas on the Open Market

 When biogas is conditioned into RNG, it potentially sells at a higher price than natural gas.
 For example, in 2016 the SoCalGas® average monthly natural gas commodity price was $3.00 per MMBTU.
 At the same time, RNG could have been sold for significantly higher price due to the credits generated by the Low Carbon Fuel Standard and Renewable Fuel Standard.
 SoCalGas’ network of pipelines can transport RNG almost anywhere within Central and Southern California.
-If you are interested in learning more about how to interconnect with SoCalGas' open access system, visit our Interconnection Receipt Points page or check out SoCalGas’ interconnection overview.
+If you are interested in learning more about how to interconnect with SoCalGas' open access system, visit our New Receipt Points webpage or check out SoCalGas’ interconnection overview.

 How it Works